 Nestled in Coolderry, Ireland, high atop a crag, stands the remains of Leap Castle.
 Built in the 14th century, Leap Castle in is said to house its own version of an elemental ghost nicknamed, “It”.
 The appearance of “It” was first said to have been documented around the 13th century by the local priest.
 It seems that generations of families at Leap have had to deal with the infamous “It”.

 According to folklore and legends, Elementals are malevolent, terrifying, and unpredictable creatures that have existed long before mankind and are frequently connected to ancient places of burial.
-Although more rare than ghost sightings, the elemental sighting does not bode well for the witness of the appearance of an elemental.
+Although more rare than ghost sightings, it’s said that a sighting of an elemental sighting does not bode well for the witness.

 By the early 20th century, Leap castle was purchased by Jonathon and Mildred Darby.
 Mildred Darby had an avid interest in the occult and dabbled with Ouija boards and similar occult devices like so many in that day and time.
 It seems that Mildred was destined to have her own encounter with the malevolent spirit of “It”.
 In an article she wrote for The Occult Review, in 1908, Mildred described her own encounter with the frightening elemental;